By: Luke Broadwater and Scott Calvert

 Rawlings-Blake has said the city plans to pursue a smaller camera program this year.

-In Annapolis Wednesday, state Sen. Jim Brochin, a Baltimore County Democrat, introduced a bill he said is intended to reform speed camera systems in Maryland, including requiring ombudsmen to hear complaints about erroneous tickets.
+In Annapolis Wednesday, state Sen. Jim Brochin, a Baltimore County Democrat, introduced a bill he said to reform speed camera systems in Maryland, including requiring ombudsmen to hear complaints about erroneous tickets.

 “I would hope that Baltimore County would look at this, study it, and do their own audit,” Brochin said.
-“The one thing that’s clear is the technology has not been perfected.
-It’s not fair for the person that’s driving, going the speed limit and getting a bogus ticket.”
+“The one clear thing is the technology has not been perfected.
+It’s not fair for the person that’s driving, going the speed limit, and getting a bogus ticket.”

 Last summer URS also monitored testing aimed at fixing and restarting the camera system under Brekford.
 Its findings — which the city released to The Sun in response to a public records request — showed persistent problems, including preventable errors.

 This month, the city expanded its contract with URS.
 The Board of Estimates agreed to pay $237,000 for “additional independent monitoring services” of the city’s speed and red-light cameras.
-The company will monitor “engineering services, documents and preparing of standard operating procedures and business rules,” according to board records.
+According to board records, the company will monitor “engineering services, documents, and preparing standard operating procedures and business rules.”